 31.6.2 WUR Mode Setup

-To use the WUR power management service, a WUR non-AP STA uses the PCR component to exchange WUR Mode Setup frame with a WUR AP within the same infrastructure BSS and the detail is defined in Table 31-1 (WUR Mode Setup frame exchange - Request and Response) and Table 31-2 (WUR Mode Setup/Teardown frame transmission).
+To use the WUR power management service, a WUR non-AP STA exchanges(#52) WUR Mode Setup frame with a WUR AP within the same infrastructure BSS and the detail is defined in Table 31-1 (WUR Mode Setup frame exchange - Request and Response) and Table 31-2 (WUR Mode Setup/Teardown frame transmission).

 (…existing text…)

-After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR non-AP STA may switch from WUR mode to WUR mode suspend or switch from WUR mode suspend to WUR mode by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” or “Enter WUR Mode” from the WUR non-AP STA and an Ack frame from the WUR AP.
+After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR non-AP STA may switch from WUR mode to WUR mode suspend or switch from WUR mode suspend to WUR mode by initiating and completing(#52) a successful frame exchange, which includes a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” or “Enter WUR Mode” from the WUR non-AP STA and an Ack frame from the WUR AP.

 (…existing text…)

-After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR AP may update the WUR parameters with the WUR non-AP STA in WUR mode or WUR mode suspend by using the PCR component to initiate and complete a successful frame exchange, which includes an unsolicited WUR Mode Setup frame with the Action Type in WUR Mode element set to “Enter WUR Mode Response” or “Enter WUR Mode Suspend Response” from the WUR AP and an Ack frame from the WUR non-AP STA.
+After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR AP may update the WUR parameters with the WUR non-AP STA in WUR mode or WUR mode suspend by initiating and completing(#52) a successful frame exchange, which includes an unsolicited WUR Mode Setup frame with the Action Type in WUR Mode element set to “Enter WUR Mode Response” or “Enter WUR Mode Suspend Response” from the WUR AP and an Ack frame from the WUR non-AP STA.
 The WUR non-AP STA that sent the ACK frame in response to the unsolicited WUR Mode Setup frame shall update the WUR parameters to the parameters included in the received WUR Mode Setup frame.
 The WUR non-AP STA may teardown WUR operation as described below if the WUR non-AP STA doesn’t intend to use the parameters.

-After a WUR non-AP STA negotiates WUR power management service with a WUR AP, the WUR non-AP STA may tear down WUR power management service by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR non-AP STA and an Ack frame from the WUR AP.
+After a WUR non-AP STA negotiates WUR power management service with a WUR AP, the WUR non-AP STA may tear down WUR power management service by initiating and completing(#52) a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR non-AP STA and an Ack frame from the WUR AP.

-After a WUR non-AP STA negotiates WUR power management service with a WUR AP, the WUR AP may tear down WUR power management service by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR AP and an Ack frame from the WUR non-AP STA.
+After a WUR non-AP STA negotiates WUR power management service with a WUR AP, the WUR AP may tear down WUR power management service by initiating and completing(#52) a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR AP and an Ack frame from the WUR non-AP STA.

 TGba editor: Change 31.6.3 WUR non-AP STA operation as follows: (Track change on)